alexz12948/Pokemon-Background/README.md

 I would recommend looking at this [Youtube Video](#resources) since he does a great job of explaining it

+Additionally, if it doesn't run and you are running it on MacOS, you will probably need to allow the cron command to have full disk access.
+Here is the [stack overflow post](https://stackoverflow.com/questions/62876343/permissionerror-errno-1-operation-not-permitted-users-local-path-venv-py) I used to fix this problem

 ## Resources

 * [Youtube Video Inspiration](https://www.youtube.com/watch?v=5bTkiV_Aadc)